Skalv/garages/README.md

 ## ToDo
 - Fix issus above if there are not already fixed obviously.
-- Alert Cops if a player try to store a vehicule that is not the owner
+- Alert Cops if a player try to store a vehicule that is not the owner.
+- Add function that you can store multiple vehicle.
+- Add multiple location